 What should I expect during my first consultation?

 Dr Pras will ask a series of questions about your current urological problem, your prior and existing medical problems, your current social circumstances and any other details that may be relevant for your care.
-After a physical examination and review of your test results, Dr Pras will discuss with you the next steps in your management.
+After a physical examination and review of your test results, Dr Pras will explain the next steps in your management.
 This may involve further tests such as scans or biopsies, a referral to another practitioner, or an operation.

 What should I bring to my first appointment?